Filippvas/PyKey-Canvas/README.md

 * `P`: Proceed if the system stopped to prevent crashing
 * `Q`: Quit the application

+WARNING!
+You might get a notification from your antivitus program saying that PyKey Canvas is a threat.
+Ignore it!.
+PyKey Canvas has been tested and only has simple python code.

 ### Conclusion

 PyKey Canvas is a simple but powerful tool for creating and editing text-based images.
 It is easy to use and has a wide range of features.
 If you are looking for a simple way to create and edit text-based images, then PyKey Canvas is a great option.